 First of all, stick with your focus, then it will flow better when you talk to people.
 Depending on your mood and the perceived mood of the person, you could start with simply introducing yourself.
 Though, I don’t say I’m a travel blogger at first.
 Maybe this is wrong, but I felt that it was easier to build a rapport before throwing that in there.
 I say that because I do hear bloggers say they feel like people perceive them as just wanting free things.
 Yes, I want experiences, but I genuinely want to experience that place and share it with the world.
 And that needs to show.

 I tend to first gush over their region and use specifics.
 “Austria has some of the most beautiful buildings.”
 “I hear the food in Spain is incredible and that your area has a great food culture” “I’ve visited your embassy in D.C. and found the people so friendly and learned that you have some of the oldest ruins” You get the point.
 Just be real.
-If you are headed there soon, tell them that you are excited (hopefully you are if you are going!), and that you want to learn more so you don’t miss anything since you’re a travel blogger and want to share the love.
+If you are headed there soon, tell them that you are excited (hopefully you are if you are going!) and that you want to learn more so you don’t miss anything since you’re a travel blogger and want to share the love.

 A different approach I used was mentioning my niches first, or asking something specific.
 For Switzerland, I mentioned I was a blogger and said I was interested in winter destinations because I think that people don’t take advantage of winter travel as much as they should.
-Or I would tell a destination how I loved finding the quirkier side of a city, or an experience outside of the main city, and what would they recommend.
+Or I would tell a destination how I loved finding the quirkier side of a city, or an experience outside of the main city, and asking what would they recommend.

 Another segue into working with blogs could be “Do you have a blogger program?” or “Do you work with bloggers?”
 If you ask this question, you will likely be directed to the PR person or someone like that, so they can give you relevant information.
 Some are very straight-forward with what they offer and some will just add you to a list.
+You can also just ask for the contact in digital marketing.

 I think I was asked for my numbers twice and had 60 press kits printed (not cheap!) then gave maybe 5.
 They rest just preferred it to be digital.
 So do I!